mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ## Install Key Mime Pi

 You have two options for installing Key Mime Pi.
 You can do it using plain old bash, which requires no external tools.
-Or, for a touch of class, you can install it using [Ansible](https://docs.ansible.com/ansible/latest/index.html), my favorite open source configuration management tool.
+Or, for a touch of class, install it via [Ansible](https://docs.ansible.com/ansible/latest/index.html), my favorite open source configuration management tool.

 ### Option 1: The pure bash way